dmoradiya/Banking-Application-and-Expenses-Tracker-with-React---C-ASP-.NET-MVC/readme.md

 VVBA is a simple banking application that allows to operate banking tasks and view a history of their transactions.

+## Project Definition

+This project attempts to solve the problem of budgeting expenses for the busy everyday professional.
+We plan to accomplish this though the use of charts and data visualization (A pie chart that shows a % of all expenses split by category over a time period)

 ## Admin

 This project has an active [Trello Board](https://trello.com/b/322c1Wa2).